 February brings screenings from Ken Burns' "The Civil War" television documentary series, and a talk on Civil War and African-American icon the Rev. Samuel Harrison of Pittsfield.

-The town library also has about 50 copies of Shaara's book
+The town library also has about 50 copies of Shaara's book to loan.

 "It's also a way to look back at Lanesborough's participation in the war," Barton said.
 "130 men went to war from Lanesborough out of a population that was only about 1,300."